Queen's Gambit Declined: 1.d4 d5 2.c4...... b6

 TL;DR

-Written by
+Reviewed by

-Queen's Gambit Declined: 1.d4 d5 2.c4... b6: A Complete Guide
+Queen's Gambit Declined: 1.d4 d5 2.c4...... b6: A Complete Guide

-Queen's Gambit Declined: 1.d4 d5 2.c4... b6 - Opening Moves
+Queen's Gambit Declined: 1.d4 d5 2.c4...... b6 - Opening Moves

 Summary

-The Queen's Gambit Declined: 1.d4 d5 2.c4... b6 arises after 1.d4 d5 2.c4 e6 3.Nc3 Nf6 4.Bg5 Be7 5.e3 0-0 6.Nf3 h6 7.Bh4 b6 and falls under ECO code D58.
-With 357,690 Lichess games across all rating levels, it is a specialized opening choice.
+The Queen's Gambit Declined: 1.d4 d5 2.c4... b6 begins with 1.d4 d5 2.c4 e6 3.Nc3 Nf6 4.Bg5 Be7 5.e3 0-0 6.Nf3 h6 7.Bh4 b6 (ECO D58).
+Across rating levels it shows up in 357,690 recorded games — enough data to map exactly where it succeeds and where it stalls.

 History and Notable Players